earthwind-dotcom/CSC500.Module1CT/README.md

 # CSC500.Module1CTA
-This is mainly for my Module 1 Critical Thinking Assignment that is two parts Below are the instructions to the assignment:
+This is mainly for my Module 1 Critical Thinking Assignment that is two parts.
+Below are the instructions to the assignment:

 Creating Python Programs